induktio/thinker/Details.md

 1. Network multiplayer (excluding PBEM) is not supported because of the large amounts of extra code required to synchronize the game state across computers.
 2. More factions/units/bases.
 These limits were hardcoded in the game binary at compilation time and are not feasible to change without a full open source port.
 3. Some custom scenario rules in "Edit Scenario Rules" menus are not supported fully.
 This will not affect randomly generated maps.
-However these rules are supported: No terraforming, No colony pods can be built and No secret projects can be built.
+However these rules are supported: `No terraforming`, `No colony pods can be built`, `No secret projects can be built` and `No technological advances`.

 Known bugs